At this unique summer camp, women in the trades teach young girls they can do anything by teaching them construction skills.

 Tools & Tiaras is the brainchild of Cassidy.

 She came to the United States from Trinidad and Tobago in 1989.

 After struggling to find work that would pay the bills and provide for a good life — she dreamed of being a lawyer, she thought about going to culinary school, she worked as a nanny — she stumbled upon the building trades, choosing plumbing over electrical.

 “I had two choices: Get wet or get shocked,” she said.
 “I chose getting wet.”

-More than two decades later — after becoming the first woman to be on the examining board of Local 1 in Staten Island — she has made it her mission to teach the next generation of girls, especially girls of color, that the trades offer an alternative they may never have considered.
+More than two decades later — after becoming the first woman to join the Plumbers 371 union on Staten Island, now part of UA Local 1 — she has made it her mission to teach the next generation of girls, especially girls of color, that the trades offer an alternative they may never have considered.

 What started with one-day workshops at various locations around New York City culminated in a weeklong summer program at Boys and Girls High School in Brooklyn.